 The vendor shall give 30 days' notice to the State agency of a store's closing, relocation, change in ownership, or desire to withdraw from the Program.
 The vendor must notify the Program immediately when a store cannot operate due to fire or other natural disaster.
-Should the vendor temporarily close the store for any reason and the store is able to reopen within 30 days, the vendor shall retain WIC authorization.
+Should the vendor temporarily close the vendor's business for any reason and the business is able to reopen within 30 days, the vendor shall retain the vendor's WIC authorization.
 However, if more than 30 days are needed to reopen, the Program shall terminate the agreement, and the vendor must reapply for authorization and be approved as an authorized WIC vendor.
-The vendor shall notify the Program of any temporary closures at least five days in advance of the
+The vendor shall notify the Program of any temporary closures at least 5 days in advance of the closure.